Sexton (artillery): History

-Unlike the Ram, which was inferior operationally to the Sherman and never saw combat as a gun tank, the Sexton was successful.
-Between 1943 and 1945, the Montreal Locomotive Works manufactured a total of 2,150 Sextons for the use of both Canadian and British forces.
+The Sexton was generally regarded as a successful project, unlike the Ram (which never saw combat in its original form).
+Between 1943 and 1945, the Montreal Locomotive Works manufactured 2,150 Sextons for the use of both Canadian and British forces.
 The vehicle entered service in September 1943.
 In spite of its confused origins, the Sexton was a combination of proven parts and proved to be a successful design that remained in British service until 1956.

 Operational service

 The vehicles were first used in combat in Italy by the British Eighth Army.
 Later, Sextons took part in the invasion of France and subsequent Battle of Normandy and the campaign in north-western Europe.
 During the D-day landings, a number of Sextons were ordered to fire from their landing craft as they approached the beaches although the fire did not prove to be very accurate.
 After the war a number of units were equipped with the Sexton as part of the British Army of the Rhine (BAOR).

 The following units were equipped with the Sexton at different periods: